ehrpg/qstar/docs/character/equipment.md

 ##### Food Supplies

 Food supplies provide food and water for a full week (7 days).
-Food supplies are automatically refilled (for free) in civilization, e.g. trading outposts etc.
+Food supplies can be refilled in civilization, e.g. trading outposts etc.

 [Credits](#credits)
 :   1 250 (125)